UM-Bridge/benchmarks/models/cookies-problem/README.md

 Model   | Description
 ---     | ---
-forward | forward evaluation of the cookies model
+forward | forward evaluation of the cookies model benchmark | model setting for the forward UQ model [**ok link to benchmark? in case, fixme**](https://github.com/UM-Bridge/benchmarks/tree/main/benchmarks/l2-sea-propagation)

 ### Forward

-**check with max whether check on input values are made**
+**check with linus whether config values must be given a default (See table below, I think we are confusing default with benchmark value) and if there should be a check on y(i)>-1, see also table below.**

 Mapping | Dimensions | Description
 ---     |---         |---
-input   | [8]        | The values of the conductivity coefficient in the 8 cookies, in the range [-0.99 -0.2] (software does not check that inputs are within the bound) output  | [1]        | The integral of the solution over the central subdomain (see definition of $$\Psi$$ below)
+input   | [8]        | The values of the conductivity coefficient in the 8 cookies, in the range \[-0.99 -0.2\] (software does not check that inputs are within the bound)  **do I just say here that it must be y(i)>-1?** output  | [1]        | The integral of the solution over the central subdomain (see definition of $$\Psi$$ below)

 Feature       | Supported